calidae/vue-generate-component/README.md

 ```bash
 vgc Footer
 ```
-Will generate a folder called `Footer` in *your current directory* with three files :
+Will generate a folder called `Footer` in *your current directory* with three files:

 **index.js**